davda-si/davda-si/README.md

 - 🛹 Skating & Surfing
 - 🎮 Playing videogames
 - 🧪 Leading and contributing to my school's **Game Dev Club**
-- And most importantly... ✨ **having fun with with friends and with the projects I make!** ✨
+- And most importantly... ✨ **having fun with friends and with the projects I make!** ✨

 ---